source-medium/sourcemedium-docs/README.md

 # sourcemedium-docs
-Documentation for the Source Medium platform &amp; underlying infrastructure
+Documentation for the SourceMedium platform &amp; underlying infrastructure